RailWolf/discord-wallfly/README.md

 Currently has Goto plus Magic 8 Ball

-This requires a few pieces from dorkbuster to operate. server-info.cfg and all-servers.cfg must be configured.
+This requires a few pieces from dorkbuster to operate. all-servers.cfg must be configured.

 q2cmd.rb and all-servers.cfg need symlinks in the bot's cwd